top of page

 About Your Newsletter

-The Production Map is a monthly snapshot of where major movie and TV productions are filming—built to help US, Canadian & European crew track where the work is moving.
+The Production Map is a monthly snapshot of where major film and scripted TV productions are shooting—built to help US, Canadian & European crew track where the work is moving.

 At the end of each month, we send a free email with charts, maps, and a short roundup of news that helps explain what’s shifting production activity and why.
 It’s meant to be quick to read and easy to act on: what’s up, what’s down, and where things are trending.
 If you want to dig deeper, thats where this page comes in.
 It'll have more charts and data than what fits in the monthly snapshot emails.